binaryphile/binaryphile.github.io/_posts/2018-09-28-approach-bash-like-a-developer-part-30-option-parsing.md

 The one thing we are missing is support for all of the variations of syntax allowed by the posix and gnu specifications.
-For example, short options are supposed to be usable either with or without a whitespace between the option name and the value.
-For example, these two are supposed to be equivalent: *-o value* and *-ovalue*.
+For example, short named arguments are supposed to be usable either with or without a whitespace between the option name and the value.
+These two are supposed to be equivalent: *-o value* and *-ovalue*.
+Long named arguments are supposed to allow whitespace or an equals sign: *--option value* and *--option=value*.

 Obviously our code won't work for this, but rather than write tests and rewrite the code to support it, gnu offers a tool called *getopt* which